Reddit trading frenzy fades as Yellen summons agencies

 RETAIL MANIA

-Small investors' participation in stock markets has exploded over the past year as pandemic lockdowns, volatility and stimulus payments have driven a worldwide day-trading craze.
+Small investors' participation in stock markets has exploded over the past year, but the gambling sparked by a combination of pandemic lockdowns, volatility and stimulus payments comes with high risks that regulators may want to quell.

-The phenomenon has pushed equity indexes from New York to Seoul to record highs and boosted the price of assets from cyptocurrencies to new stock market listings.

-The assault on GameStop short-sellers took it to a new level as small traders appeared to act in concert as they organized buying over Reddit.
-Posts encouraging silver buying also boosted prices on Monday, although that proved short lived.
+Still, there have been no clear signals on what form any official action could take, with potential targets ranging from retail brokers' capital requirements to questioning the fee-free brokerage model that has encouraged much of the trade.

+The benchmark S&P 500 .SPX, meanwhile, has continued to grind higher this week and the CBOE volatility index .VIX has fallen for three straight days as analysts said the Reddit action appeared to be constrained to a handful of stocks rather than spilling over to the broader U.S. stock market. .N

 Online broker Robinhood has also come under pressure and has scrambled to raise more than $3 billion in a week as it races to meet funding needs stemming from the trading boom.

-Robinhood further relaxed some of its restrictions on trade on Tuesday, increasing buying limits on GameStop stock, for example, from 20 shares to 100 shares.
+Robinhood further relaxed some of its restrictions on trade on Tuesday, increasing buying limits on GameStop stock from 20 shares to 100 shares.

+"The enthusiasm for this unique situation is waning but we'll continue to see people focused on what the retail investor as a flash mob can accomplish," said James Gellert, CEO of RapidRatings, which assesses the financial health of companies.

 EXPLAINER-How retail traders squeezed Wall Street for bets against GameStop